 "Your date may feel confused and insecure if he doesn't know what's going on, and you're canceling engagements because you don't feel well.
 Or you're distracted when you're together because you're concerned about having a mishap," Charabaty says.

-Digestive problems may not be sexy, but a medical condition like ulcerative colitis is not something to be ashamed of either.
-Keeping a sense of humor can help, Starshak says.
+Digestive problems may not be sexy, but a medical condition like UC isn’t something to be ashamed of, either.
+It helps to have a sense of humor about it, Starshak says.